On Strengthening of the Solar f-mode Prior to Active Region Emergence Using the Fourier-Hankel Analysis: Introduction

 \section{Introduction}

-Finding ways to reliably predict the emergence of active regions is an important application of solar physics, as it allows for the ability to forecast some aspects of space weather.
-Solar eruptive phenomena embrace a variety of eruptions, including flares, solar energetic particles, and radio bursts This is due to the fact that active regions act as hosts to almost all solar eruptive phenomena, such as flares, radio bursts and coronal mass ejections \citep{2012LRSP....9....3W, 2021LRSP...18....4T}.
-In the context of helioseismology, it has been shown in the past that active regions strongly influence many solar properties measure with helioseismic methods \citep{2001ApJ...563..410R, 2006ApJ...647L.187B, 2013AaA...558A.130S, 2015ApJ...801...27R}, even before the appearance of a strong magnetic field in surface magnetograms \citep{2009ASPC..416..147H}.
+Finding ways to reliably predict the emergence of active regions is an important application of helioseismology, as it allows for the ability to forecast some aspects of space weather.
+Active regions act as hosts to almost all solar eruptive phenomena, such as flares, radio bursts and coronal mass ejections \citep{2012LRSP....9....3W, 2021LRSP...18....4T}.
+It has been shown in the past that active regions strongly influence helioseismic measurements: For example, in \citet{2001ApJ...563..410R} a significant shift towards larger frequencies for both pressure and fundamental (p- and f-) modes was found, which is related to strong p-mode travel-time perturbations \citep{2006ApJ...647L.187B}.
+Similarly, \citet{2013AaA...558A.130S} reported a p- and f-mode travel time shift of up to $100\,$s (in a simulated scenario).
+Both \citet{2013SoPh..287..107R} and \citet{2015ApJ...801...27R} investigate a local enhancement of acoustic power that surrounds all magnetic features on the Sun (the acoustic halo).
+Measurements of subsurface wave-speed perturbation show that the average acoustic power at the surface is altered even before the appearance of a strong magnetic field in surface magnetograms \citep{2011SoPh..268..321H}.
 Emerging active regions have been investigated in the past by means of time-distance helioseismology \citep{2011Sci...333..993I}, down to a depth of 75 Mm.
 In terms of actual precursor signals, a retrograde flow with an amplitude of $100\,$m$/$s roughly 2 hours prior to emergence has been observed \citep{2016AaA...595A.107S}, while subsurface flows remain weak (on the order of $1\,$m$/$s, not larger than $15\,$m$/$s) and obfuscated \citep{2008ApJ...680.1457H, 2013ApJ...762..131B}.
-Other fruitful studies involving the fundamental mode (f-mode) yielded many results regarding shallow (usually only a few Mm) subsurface magnetic fields \citep{2004ApJ...613.1253H}.
-The theoretical work of \cite{2014ApJ...795L...8S, 2020GApFD.114..196S} shows that f-mode frequencies, as well as its amplitude, are sensitive to subsurface magnetic fields.
+Other studies involving the f-mode yielded results regarding shallow (usually a few Mm) subsurface magnetic fields \citep{2004ApJ...613.1253H}, generally indicating flows that are not present in magnetically quiet regions.
+The theoretical work of \cite{2014ApJ...795L...8S, 2020GApFD.114..196S} shows that f-mode frequencies, as well as amplitudes, are sensitive to subsurface magnetic fields.
 As many details about the build up and the emergence of active regions, as well as their subsurface flows and structure remain uncertain \citep{2009SSRv..144..249G, 2010SoPh..267....1M}, studying f-mode variability in the presence of active regions is a promising method to learn about the solar dynamo \citep{2020LRSP...17....4C} and subsurface solar magnetism more specifically \citep{2008ApJ...680.1457H, 2012ApJ...757..148F}.